What We're Doing Now

 12th March - Plumcroft Primary School

-This school opted for Kathakali only as and explored the costumes and learning how a Kathakali character moves and tells a story.
+This school opted for Kathakali only and explored the costumes and learning how a Kathakali character moves and tells a story.
 Again the school was full of sculptures decorating the walls.

 13th March - Chestnut Grove Academy.